privacytools/theprivacyguide.org/tutorials/password-managers.md

 Local password managers offer higher security than online password managers, but are far less practical.
 You need to backup it regularly (every day, or when you add a new password) in order to not lose all your passwords.
 And because you want to use open-source software, you (can) know exactly what's happening behind the scenes (in practice, you check if it's been audited or just hope it's been peer-reviewed).

 However, there's a password manager which doesn't fit into either category.
 Neither online nor local.
 It's actually more of an algorithm.
 It uses your full name and master passwords as a source of randomness (also known as entropy in this context) and generates passwords based on the service name, domain, or whatever you decide to use (for Twitter you might use `twitter` but also `twitter.com`).
-The downside to this is not having a list of all your accounts.
+The downside to this is not having a list of all your accounts, which might actually be a good thing -- it removes the single point of failure thing to some extent.

 Now you can decide.
 It's up to you.
 Do you need a list of accounts?
 Do you need maximum security, or prefer usability?